 New Museum: Contemporary and cutting-edge art on the Lower East Side costs only $12 for students.

-New-York Historical Society: Learn the in-depth history of the greatest city in the world at NYHS near Central Park.
-Students get in for $13, and every Friday night is Pay-As-You-Wish, 6-9pm.
+New-York Historical Society: Learn the in-depth history of the greatest city in the world at NYHS near Central Park on the Upper West Side.
+Students get in for $13, and every Friday night is Pay-As-You-Wish, 6-8pm.

-Solomon R. Guggenheim Museum: Walk up the spiral staircase at the Frank Lloyd Wright-designed art museum on Museum Mile.
-Students pay $18 daily, while Fridays are Pay What You Wish for all, 5-8pm.
+Solomon R. Guggenheim Museum: Walk up the spiral staircase at the Frank Lloyd Wright-designed art museum on the Upper East Side.
+Students pay $18 daily, while Saturdays are Pay What You Wish for all, 5-8pm.

 Whitney Museum of American Art: Students pay $18 at this Meatpacking District museum, which showcases the work of living artists.
 Pay What You Wish hours are Fridays, 7-10pm.